Park Place (Croydon): Viability

-On 19 March Minerva announced that their deal with Lend Lease had collapsed.
-Lend Lease were responsible for negotiations with John Lewis.
+On 19 March Minerva announced that their deal with Lendlease had collapsed.
+Lendlease were responsible for negotiations with John Lewis.

 In May 2008, Croydon Council announced that they did not expect works to start until late 2009, a further delay of some 18 months.
 A revised planning application was not expected to be tabled until late 2008.
 Minerva meanwhile was facing speculation of a takeover bid by the Dubai-based Limitless.